 LSU-Arkansas gymnastics meet postponed due to COVID-19 issues

-BATON ROUGE - LSU Gymnastics' Friday meet with the University of Arkansas team is postponed due to COVID-19 protocols within the Arkansas program.
+BATON ROUGE - LSU Gymnastics' Friday meet with the University of Arkansas is postponed due to COVID-19 protocols within the Arkansas program.

 LSU announced via Twitter on Thursday that the Tigers' Southeastern Conference opener against the Arkansas Razorbacks will be delayed.